Should I use Peloton® for weight loss? The bottom line

-Home workouts have always been a popular option for people who are short on time or don’t have access to a gym, but recent lockdown measures have meant that finding ways to exercise at home have become even more important.
+Home workouts have always been a popular option for people who are short on time or don’t have access to a gym.

 Peloton is one of the most popular at-home exercise solutions.
 Initially offering an indoor cycling bike with interactive classes, Peloton has expanded and now offers multiple workout options including weight training, treadmills, and yoga classes.